 Be respectful

-You’re asking for a favor, so it’s important to keep your language polite.
+You’re asking for a favor, so keeping your language polite is important.

 The interviewer isn’t obliged to give you feedback, but you improve your chances of getting a reply by being respectful.
 Avoid making it seem like you expect an immediate and lengthy response.